Welcome to the Love Santa Blog

 The Ride, a Christmas Eve parable ~ Christmas movie review

-Title for the movie The Ride, a Christmas Eve Parable, above a taxi collecting a man at a train station in the darkThe ride ~ a Christmas parable
+Title for the movie The Ride, a Christmas Eve Parable, above a taxi collecting a man at a train station in the darkThe ride ~ a Christmas Eve parable

 Movie length: 30 minutes